JasonZ-Git/JasonTechnology/git-books/DailyThinking.md

   -- URL & URI
   -- HTTP/2
   -- GraphQL
+  -- Java Memory Model

 05 Feb, 2020
 ------------
+Java Network
+	-- Socket
+			- Socket is quite fundamental level
+			- Socket, ServerSocket together with InputStream OutputStream -- Connection
+			- Connection Level is build on top of Socket.
+			- URL, URLConnection, HttpURLConnection
+	-- HttpClient
-From Java 9, finially complete in Java 11, new Http Client is more user friendly.
+			- From Java 9, complete in Java 11
-It is specially designed for HTTP, and support HTTP/2, related classes are:
+			- Support Http/2
+			- Specially designed for HTTP
-HttpClient, HttpRequest, HttpResponse, HttpRequest.BodyPublisher, HttpRequest.BodyPublishers
+			- HttpClient, HttpRequest, HttpResponse, HttpRequest.BodyPublisher, HttpRequest.BodyPublishers

+    Common facility - InetAddress - Convert IP adress and domain name

 04 Feb, 2020
 ------------
 Git Advanced:
-	Alias a branch name: git symbolic-ref refs/heads/trunk refs/heads/master Delete a symbolic created above: git symbolic-ref -d refs/heads/trunk    -- Do not use git branch -d to delete a symbolic
+	git symbolic-ref refs/heads/trunk refs/heads/master -- Alias a branch name
+	git symbolic-ref -d refs/heads/trunk                -- Do not use git branch -d to delete a symbolic -- Delete a symbolic created above: git merge-base branch_one branch_two                -- Find a common base of 2 branches(or commits): git diff commit1 commit2                            -- Find difference between commits, not include the first commit, to include use commit1^()

 03 Feb, 2020
 ------------
-Data sharing - Datapool, interface - TODO
+Data sharing technology in Java
+There are 3 different level of Data exchange technologies:
+Information Exchange
+    -- CPU Level - CPU Cache - Can be regarded the same as Memory Level data share.
+    -- Memory Level - Variable (Object)
+    	- Memory Level is more efficient than efficient than Disc and Internet Level due to speed.
+    	- All disc level & Internet Level information will be exchanged via its own memory.
+    -- Disc Level - File, Database
+    -- Internet Level - WebService, or

+Different processes(programmes) can share data through Disc Level and Internet Level.
+Different threads within the same process can share data through Memory Level, Disc level and Internet level.

+As Memory Level is far more efficient than Disc Level and Internet Level, thus provide the

 30 Jan, 2020